aqja/sky-gradient/README.md

 # Sky Gradient

-The current sky at your approximate location, rendered as a CSS gradient based on atmospheric physics.
+The current sky at a given location, rendered as a CSS gradient based on atmospheric physics.
 Refreshes every minute.

-PHP port of the original JavaScript/TypeScript implementation by [Daniel Lazaro](https://github.com/dnlzro/horizon) (deployed at: https://sky.dlazaro.ca)
+PHP port of the original JavaScript/TypeScript implementation by [Daniel Lazaro](https://github.com/dnlzro/horizon) (deployed at: https://sky.dlazaro.ca).

+IP geolocation feature removed for simplicity and privacy.

 ## Attribution